Michael Biehn: Early life

 Biehn was born in Anniston, Alabama, the second of three boys born to Marcia (née Connell) and Don Biehn, a lawyer.
-He is of German descent on his father's side and Irish on his mother's side.
-When he was young, he moved with his family to Lincoln, Nebraska, and then to Lake Havasu City, Arizona, where he was a member of the high school drama club before graduating.
+His surname is of German origin.

+When Biehn was young, he moved with his family to Lincoln, Nebraska, and then to Lake Havasu City, Arizona, where he was a member of the high school drama club before graduating.
 He attended the drama program at the University of Arizona, where he was a member of the Sigma Nu fraternity before moving to Hollywood.

 Career

-Biehn got his start in movies with a bit part in the film version of Grease in 1978.
-He appears in two scenes, one in which John Travolta's character, Danny, hits Biehn's uncredited character in the stomach while playing basketball.
+Biehn got his start in films with a small part in Grease (1978).
+He appears in two scenes; in one scene, John Travolta's character, Danny, hits Biehn's uncredited character in the stomach while playing basketball.
+Shortly thereafter, he appeared in the 1978 made for television movie, A Fire in the Sky.
+He had his first leading role when he played a deranged stalker in the 1981 thriller The Fan, opposite Lauren Bacall.
+On television, Biehn made a guest appearance on Hill Street Blues.

-In 1981, he appeared in the role of Douglas Breen, a stalker, in the 1981 film version of Bob Randall's novel The Fan, starring Lauren Bacall.
-In 1984, Biehn played Sgt.
-Kyle Reese, a soldier sent back in time by John Connor to save his mother, Sarah Connor, in the film The Terminator opposite Arnold Schwarzenegger and Linda Hamilton.
-He starred in two other films directed by James Cameron: Aliens (as Corporal Hicks) and The Abyss (as Lieutenant Hiram Coffey), and had a small role in Terminator 2: Judgment Day, briefly reprising his role as Reese in a scene cut from the final film but restored for the Director's Cut version.
-He was considered to portray the film's antagonist, the T-1000, but the role went to Robert Patrick.
+In 1984, Biehn played Kyle Reese, a soldier sent back in time by John Connor to save his mother, Sarah Connor, in the film The Terminator.
+Biehn appeared opposite Arnold Schwarzenegger and Linda Hamilton; the film was directed by James Cameron.
+Biehn stated in 2019 that he was initially not enthusiastic about appearing in a Schwarzenegger film, as he had hoped to act alongside the likes of Al Pacino and Robert De Niro.
+Biehn went on to have a small role in the sequel, Terminator 2: Judgment Day (1991), briefly reprising his role as Reese in a scene cut from the final film but restored for the Director's Cut version.
 In 2019, Biehn confirmed in an interview that he would not be reprising the role for Terminator: Dark Fate or any other future installments.

-In the same interview, Biehn claimed that he was initially not enthusiastic about appearing in a Schwarzenegger film, as he had hoped to act alongside the likes of Al Pacino and Robert De Niro.
+Biehn starred in a second film directed by James Cameron: Aliens (1986), in which he portrayed Corporal Hicks, a corporal in the Colonial Marines.
+Originally, Hicks was to be portrayed by James Remar, who was fired from Aliens shortly after production started.
+Cameron chose Biehn as a last-minute replacement, being familiar with Biehn as they previously worked together on The Terminator, so Biehn could immediately begin filming without having to go through "boot camp" training as the rest of the cast had done.
+Due to his late casting, Biehn was unable to customize his character's combat armor as the other actors had done.
+Biehn rejected the padlock heart motif that he was given, joking that it was like a giant bullseye on his chest.
+Sigourney Weaver, who portrayed protagonist Ellen Ripley in Aliens, praised Biehn for bringing "a sensitivity to the role of Hicks, an alpha male who had no problem following a woman's lead".
+For his work in Aliens, Biehn was nominated for a Saturn Award for Best Actor.